Analysis of high-dimensional Continuous Time Markov Chains using the Local Bouncy Particle Sampler: Experiments

 The computation efficiency of \HMC\ has been found to depend highly on the choices of the tuning parameters, which are the number of leapfrog jumps $L$ and the size of each jump $\epsilon$.
 Various strategies~\citep{wang2013adaptive, hoffman2014no, zhao2016bayesian} have been developed to effectively tune the parameters. \LBPS\ also involves a tuning parameter, which is the fixed trajectory length.
 Thus, it is of interest to examine whether the computational efficiency of \LBPS\ is sensitive to different choices of the trajectory length.

 We simulate a synthetic dataset from a 20-by-20 rate matrix with 190 exchangeable parameters.
 A 20-by-20 rate matrix is chosen since it has the same dimension as protein evolution in the real data analysis.
-The synthetic dataset is the same when we perform sampling using \LBPS\ with different trajectory lengths.

-We use \ESS\ per second as the metric to evaluate the computation efficiency of \LBPS\ with different trajectory lengths.
+We use \ESS\ per second as the metric to evaluate the computation efficiency of \LBPS.
 Our summary statistics include the minimum, first quantile, mean, median, third quantile and maximum of the \ESS\ per second across 190 exchangeable parameters.
-40,000 posterior samples of the parameters of interest are obtained using our algorithm.
-The actual walltime (in seconds) of our algorithm with fixed trajectory lengths at 0.025, 0.1, 0.15, 0.2 and 0.25 are shown in Table~\ref{table:walltime}.
-Since the first 30\% of the samples are discarded, the actual running time used to calculate the \ESS\ per second are scaled by 70\% of the total walltime in Table~\ref{table:walltime}.
+We obtain 40,000 posterior samples of the parameters of interest.
+We show the actual walltime (in seconds) of our algorithm with fixed trajectory lengths at 0.025, 0.1, 0.15, 0.2 and 0.25 in Table~\ref{table:walltime}.
+Since the first 30\% of the samples are discarded, the actual running time used to compute the \ESS\ per second are scaled by 70\% of the total walltime in Table~\ref{table:walltime}.

 The results are shown in Figure~\ref{fig:ess_per_second_traj}.
-We have found that except the maximum of the \ESS\ per second, the computational efficiency of \LBPS\ is similar with different values of the trajectory length.
-Especially the minimum of \ESS\ per second is very robust to different choices of trajectory lengths.
+We have found that except the maximum of the \ESS\ per second, the computational efficiency of \LBPS\ is similar across different trajectory lengths and especially the minimum of \ESS\ per second is very robust.
 The longer the trajectory lengths, the better performance of the maximum of the \ESS\ per second.
 Similar conclusions are achieved in our real data analysis.
 The minimum of the \ESS\ per second is more important than the maximum since the performance of a sampler depends on the direction that is the hardest to sample.